 Great Day at Slimbridge Wetland Centre

-Today was our first visit as a family to Slimbridge Wetland Centre.
-We sort of knew what it might be (as in ‘there would be birds’), but truthfully we didn’t really know what to expect, so when we went and had an absolutely fantastic time, what a super surprise that was.
+In the summer of 2017 we had our very first visit to Slimbridge Wetland Centre.
+We sort of knew what it might be (as in ‘there would be birds’), but truthfully we didn’t really know what to expect, so when we went and had one of the absolutely best times we’ve had in a Cotswold attraction, what a super surprise that was… and we’ve been back several times since then.

 It was pouring down when we first arrived, so we started our Slimbridge experience in the ‘Toad Hall’, a room full of terrariums with beautiful exotic frogs, newts and salamanders.
 It was exciting to get so close – especially to the red-eyed tree frog who was sitting on the side of the glass so we could see it’s feet and underbelly.
 For the littler kids (Matthew and Noelle are 9, so we passed this without going to play), there’s a great little indoor play area here too.